r3ap3rpy/containerrealm/minikube_on_centos.md

 **kubectl describe service kube-dns -n kube-system** we can describe other entities in different namespaces by defining the one it lives in.

 nslookup tells you the namespace of the resolved IP if it's present.

+In order to delete every resource **kubectl delete -f .**

+In order to get the logs for a specific pod **kubectl logs -f <podname>**, only pods produce logs.

+ClusterIP is exposed to other pods, NodePort is exposed to the outside world.

+A Service becomes a DNS entry which help map ports to specific pods.

+In order to get a list of persistent volumes issue the **kubectl get pv**